Rome opera hires Gatti, who lost job over #metoo allegations

 He added that Gatti was feeling better and would conduct the orchestra, in the same Giuseppe Verdi work, on Sunday.

-Engagements being scrapped included with the Gewandhaus Orchestra in Leipzig, on Feb.
-21 and 22; of four performances in April of Verdi's "Otello" with the Berlin Philharmonic in Baden-Baden and Berlin, as well as with the German National Youth Orchestra.
+Engagements being scrapped include those with the Gewandhaus Orchestra in Leipzig on Feb.
+21 and 22, and staged performances of Verdi's "Otello" with the Berlin Philharmonic at Baden-Baden in April followed by concert versions at Berlin's Philharmonie, along with a concert leading the German National Youth Orchestra.

 "Maestro Gatti expresses all his regret and looks forward to future collaborations with all musical institutions involved," Cairoli said in a statement.